saasquatch/bunshi/website/src/content/docs/concepts/molecules.md

 ---
-layout: ../layouts/BaseLayout.astro
 title: "Molecules"
+sidebar:
+    order: 1
 ---

-# Molecules

 Molecules are the core building block of bunshi.
-Molecules are just functions that return a value.
+They are functions that return a value.

 ```ts
 import { molecule } from "bunshi";